kenkong2000/notification-service/README.md

 Application.properties:

-	send.raken.only true/false - send only to rakenapp.com domain if true.
-Default to true
+	send.dev.only true/false - send only to designated dev domain if true.
+Default to true dev.domain - dev domain name
 	from.email - the from email address used for sending email email.template - location of the email template motd.source - url for the message of the day source